MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/develop-deploy-custom-models-on-premises.md

 3. Click the plus sign (**+**) to upload the deployable package.

 ## Configure an on-premises runtime environment that uses your code
-As of the July 2017 release of Microsoft Dynamics 365 for Finance and Operations (on-premises), you can apply your customizations and extensions only during the deployment of a sandbox or production environment.
+As of the July 2017 release of Microsoft Dynamics 365 Finance (on-premises), you can apply your customizations and extensions only during the deployment of a sandbox or production environment.

 1. In your LCS project, click **Configure** to deploy your environment.